-The touchpoints you need to consider are different if you don’t have a brick-and-mortar location.
+Your customer journey map will have different touchpoints if you don’t have a brick-and-mortar location.
 The ways by which customers interact with you change, as well.
 To ensure you meet your CX vision, you need to know the three critical elements of a digital experience strategy.

 Omnichannel Customer Service

 Connect customers with the right agents, no matter where they are.
-Resolves issues faster by giving your agents access to experts across your organisation.
+Customer relationship management needs to span every channel you’re available on.
+Resolve issues faster by giving your agents access to experts across your organisation.
 Implement and integrate business intelligence apps and other solutions.
 All of that produces a seamless customer experience across channels.

 Proactive Customer Engagement

 Ensure your staff and agents have the required tools for proactive customer engagement.
-Make it easy and quick for them to reach out to and interact with your customers.
+Customers expect a quick follow-up to communication.
+Make it easy and quick for your staff to reach out to and interact with your customers.
 That guarantees speedy problem resolution.
 It also allows for the collection of real-time feedback and boosts overall CX.

 Customer Engagement Across Any Channel

 Efficiently manage customer interactions across every channel.
 In the digital world, there are far more ways for customers to contact you.
 Customer experience must be consistent across all those channels.
 Merging customer identities across channels and CRM can help.
-It lets you deliver more personalised customer experiences.
+It lets you deliver a more personalised experience.